htan1901/DSOverview/LinkedList/README.md

 # Linked List
-*This post may containts some grammar mistakes, I will very appreciate if you correct me.*
+*This post may containts some grammar mistakes, we will very appreciate if you correct us.*

 ## Definition